AlbesK/Quad-Tree-C/README.md

 ![queue](https://github.com/AlbesK/Quad-Tree-C/blob/master/queue.png)

+B is the beginning of the list and E is the end of it.
+A) The first element is enqueued in the queue being 1 from example in Fig.\ref{fig:binarytree} then in B) its children are enqueued being 2 and 3.
+After popping off 1 by dequeueing it B points at 2 thus we enque by moving E 4 and 5 in C) then finally in D) after popping off 2 and moving B at 3 its childrend are enqueued with E now pointing at 7.

 # xyt_data_particles

 Saves x, y coordinates of Particles plus time taken to build the quad tree.
 Change path for it to work.